-More adequate drainage may require removing a portion of the

-medial wall of the sinus below the inferior concha or fenestrating the antrum in the gingivolabial fold (Caldwell Luc operation).
+More adequate drainage may require removing a portion of the medial wall of the sinus below the inferior concha or fenestrating the antrum in the gingivolabial fold (Caldwell Luc operation).
 The old operation of draining the antrum via an extracted upper molar tooth is now seldom, if ever, performed.

-- 2 The numerous symptoms and signs which may be produced by a carcinoma of the maxillary sinus are easily remembered anatomically. - (a) Medial invasion encroaches on the nasal cavity, producing obstruction of the nares and epistaxis.
-Blockage of the nasolacrimal duct in this wall may cause epiphorea (leakage of tears down the face). - (b) Invasion of the orbit displaces the globe and causes diplopia.
-If the infra-orbital nerve becomes involved, there will be facial pain and then anaesthesia of the skin over the maxilla. - (c) Invasion of the sinus floor may produce a visible bulge or even ulceration in the palatal roof. - (d) Lateral spread may produce a swelling of the face or a palpable mass in the gingivolabial fold. - (e) Posterior spread may involve the palatine nerves and produce severe pain referred to the teeth of the upper jaw.
+2 The numerous symptoms and signs which may be produced by a carcinoma of the maxillary sinus are easily remembered anatomically.

+(a) Medial invasion encroaches on the nasal cavity, producing obstruction of the nares and epistaxis.
+Blockage of the nasolacrimal duct in this wall may cause epiphorea (leakage of tears down the face).

+(b) Invasion of the orbit displaces the globe and causes diplopia.
+If the infra-orbital nerve becomes involved, there will be facial pain and then anaesthesia of the skin over the maxilla.

+Fig. 226 (a) The maxillary antrum in coronal section.
+(Note the inefficient drainage of this antrum and its close inferior relationship to the teeth.) (b) The corresponding CT scan.

+(c) Invasion of the sinus floor may produce a visible bulge or even ulceration in the palatal roof.

+(d) Lateral spread may produce a swelling of the face or a palpable mass in the gingivolabial fold.

+(e) Posterior spread may involve the palatine nerves and produce severe pain referred to the teeth of the upper jaw.